Jaredy899/nuxt-website/README.md

 # Nuxt Website

-A Nuxt 3 website with MDX support for interactive content.
+A Nuxt 3 website with Markdown support for content management.

 ## Setup